Multiframe Motion Coupling for Video Super Resolution: Introduction

-Note that \cite{liao2015video} and \cite{kappeler2016video} work with motion correction and require optical flow estimations.
-Similar to the classical variational techniques they register multiple neighboring frames to the current frame and hence also require quadratically many flow estimations.

-The very deep convolutional network \cite{Kim_2016_VDSR} proposed by Kim et al. is a conceptually different approach that does not use any temporal information, but solely relies on the training data.
+\textbf{Learning based approaches.} With the recent breakthroughs of deep learning and convolutional neural networks, researchers have promoted learning-based methods for super resolution \cite{kappeler2016video,liao2015video,fast16,Kim_2016_VDSR,shi2016real}.
+The focus of \cite{fast16,shi2016real} is the development of a real-time capable super resolution technique, such that we will concentrate our comparison to \cite{liao2015video}, \cite{kappeler2016video}, and \cite{Kim_2016_VDSR}, which focus on high image quality rather than computational efficiency.\\ Note that \cite{liao2015video} and \cite{kappeler2016video} work with motion correction and require optical flow estimations.
+Similar to the classical variational techniques they register multiple neighboring frames to the current frame and hence also require quadratically many flow estimations. \\ The very deep convolutional network VDSR \cite{Kim_2016_VDSR} is a conceptually different approach that does not use any temporal information, but solely relies on the training data.\\

-In the current deep learning hype, one should keep in mind, however, that learning-based and non-learning based approaches address two very different problems: Whereas the variational approaches aim at recovering a super resolution video from the low-resolution video with a minimal set of regularity assumptions, learning-based approaches take as input the low-resolution video and millions of training examples.
-Although the proposed variational approach does not require any training data and thus a comparison of these techniques does not appear fair, we include state-of-the-art deep learning techniques in the evaluations for completeness.
-In fact, we will see that the proposed method performs quite on par with learning-based approaches.